wangbingjie/blast/docs/running_blast.rst

 Running blast locally
 +++++++++++++++++++++

+If you want to develop on blast, for most things, you will have to run blast locally to see the effect of your code changes.
 There are several ways to install and run blast locally.
-You might want to do this if you want to contribute to the development of blast, or if you don't want to use the live web app.
-This pages walks you through how to install blast and get it running on your machine in a couple of different ways.
+This pages walks you through how to install blast and get it running on your machine.

 Docker
 ======